janymuong/janymuong/about-me.md

 ### 🌱 Currently Working on:
 **Artificial Intelligence** - **machine learning**(specifically), and I do **Cloud DevOps Engineering** as well.

-Also, I am looking to collaborate with other developers on **open-source**, and I'm excited about this!
 >⚡fun fact: I am (overtly) obsessed with **command-line interfaces (CLIs)** and I like jokes :)

 &nbsp;
-## My Stuff:
+## STUFF:

-This covers (a subset of) languages, frameworks, cloud compute, databases & ORM, SaaS clients, etc, that I work with.
+This covers (a subset of) languages, frameworks and tools, that I work with.
 <p align="left">
   <a href="https://www.python.org" target="_blank">
     <img src="./img_icons/python.svg" alt="Python" title="Python" width="48" height="40"/>